codeCrusaders-png/codeCrusaders-png/README.md

 ---

-## 🚀 Featured Project
+## 🚀 Projects I'm Working On

 ### 🛰️ SAGAR — AI-Powered Maritime Monitoring

-Contributing to an intelligent maritime monitoring system combining satellite imagery, AI-based analysis, and geospatial processing.
+SAGAR is a collaborative project focused on maritime monitoring using satellite imagery, AI-based analysis, and geospatial data.

-**My contribution — SAR Data Processing**
+I've been working on the **SAR data-processing side** of the project, learning how to prepare Sentinel-1 imagery for further analysis.

+**What I've worked on:**

 * Sentinel-1 GRD data ingestion and preprocessing
 * SAR calibration, speckle filtering, and terrain correction
-* VH / VV polarization processing and normalization
+* Processing and normalizing VH / VV polarization data
-* GeoTIFF composition and 416 × 416 image tiling
+* Creating GeoTIFF composites and 416 × 416 image tiles
-* Geospatial output preparation, including GeoJSON
+* Preparing geospatial outputs, including GeoJSON

-**Technologies:** Python · Sentinel-1 · ESA SNAP · Rasterio · GeoTIFF · GeoJSON · YOLOv8-Seg · PostGIS
+**Tools used:** Python · Sentinel-1 · ESA SNAP · Rasterio · GeoTIFF · GeoJSON · YOLOv8-Seg · PostGIS

 <p align="center">
   <a href="https://github.com/Lolit-Bairiganjan/sagar">